comparisons

 Three cases where HappyHorse is the right call in 2026:

-- Aggregate scene quality on the leaderboard.
-HappyHorse holds the #1 spot on Artificial Analysis Video Arena with a 1381 Elo and 107-point margin over the #2 model on aggregate ranking.
+• Aggregate scene quality on the leaderboard.
+HappyHorse holds the #1 spot on Artificial Analysis Video Arena at 1381 Elo, outpacing the next-closest model by over a hundred points on the aggregate ranking.
 On Text-to-Video without audio it leads with 1365 Elo.
 On Image-to-Video without audio it leads with 1401.
 The single-pass architecture is winning blind comparisons across most categories.

-- Speed-to-shot for batch creator work. ~10s typical generation on HappyHorse, with native 1080p and 12-15s clip length.
+• Speed-to-shot for batch creator work. ~10s typical generation on HappyHorse, with native 1080p and 12-15s clip length.
 For shipping volume on social — 30 variants of an ad concept, 20 atmospheric clips for a music video — HappyHorse's speed and price-per-second tilts the math.
+Pair your video clips with AI-generated background tracks from Oakgen's Music Generator or create matching visuals with the Image Generator to build a full content package without leaving one platform.

 Generate HappyHorse 1.0 Videos Now